Freeze Warning issued for Buttonwillow - Lost Hills - I5 by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-18 22:00:00 PST Expires: 2022-12-19 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Carquinez Strait and Delta; Central Sacramento Valley; Northern San Joaquin Valley; Southern Sacramento Valley DENSE FOG ADVISORY IN EFFECT FROM 10 PM THIS EVENING TO NOON PST MONDAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Central Sacramento Valley, Southern Sacramento Valley, Carquinez Strait and Delta and Northern San Joaquin Valley Counties. * WHEN...From 10 PM this evening to noon PST Monday. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2022-12-20 21:18:00 PST Expires: 2022-12-21 11:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Bakersfield; Buttonwillow - Lost Hills - I5; Caruthers - San Joaquin - Selma; Delano-Wasco-Shafter; Fresno-Clovis; Hanford - Corcoran - Lemoore; Los Banos - Dos Palos; Merced - Madera - Mendota; Planada - Le Grand - Snelling; South End San Joaquin Valley; Southeast San Joaquin Valley; Visalia - Porterville - Reedley; West Side of Fresno and Kings Counties DENSE FOG ADVISORY IN EFFECT UNTIL 11 AM PST WEDNESDAY * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Most of the San Joaquin Valley. * WHEN...Until 11 AM PST Wednesday. * IMPACTS...Hazardous driving conditions due to low visibility.

 Comments / 0